Our Approach to Funding:

 Walking by Faith, Rooted in Relationship

 We don’t chase funding.
 We stay grounded, believing that provision meets us where alignment already exists.
-This is how the garden grows: slowly, intentionally, and with seeds assigned long before they were sown.
+This is how the garden grows: slowly, intentionally, and with seeds entrusted long before they were sown.
 Some are buried.
 Some take time.
 But all respond to the right environment.

 That’s why we say no to funding that forces outcomes, accelerates timelines, or reduces stories to statistics.
 Not all money is provision.
 Some distracts.
 Some entangles.
 We’ve learned to wait for what equips without compromising.